dgop92/speech2diet/README.md

 **¿What are meal report reviews?**

 To keep it simple, it's just a report containing all the foods you consumed in a meal that the user must review.
 Remember, these reports are system generated, and the review process is necessary to fix possible errors.
-[The data model](https://github.com/dgop92/speech2diet/blob/main/s2d-api/src/features/foodlog/entities/meal-report-review.ts)
+[See the data model](https://github.com/dgop92/speech2diet/blob/main/s2d-api/src/features/foodlog/entities/meal-report-review.ts)

 ## AWS Infrastructure Diagram